-While many people’s mental image of this is still Freudian psychoanalysis (“lie down on the couch; tell me about your childhood”), such therapy has been shown to be ineffective and modern medicine has moved on.
+While many people’s mental image of psychological treatment for mental health is still Freudian psychoanalysis (“lie down on the couch; tell me about your problems”), such therapy has been shown to be ineffective and modern medicine has moved on.
 In fact, there are no randomised trials which have demonstrated psychoanalysis performs better than the natural rate of recovery.

 The UK’s National Institute for Health and Care Excellence (NICE) recommends Cognitive Behavioural Therapy (CBT), as the first line treatment for all mental health disorders.
 CBT involves teaching people how to understand their thoughts and emotions and process them differently.
 The UK’s Improving Access to Psychological Therapies (IAPT) programme treats 560,000 patients a year, of whom 50% recover and two-thirds show worthwhile benefits.

 CBT is best understood as a family of therapies, rather than a single treatment: the CBT procedures for depression and, say, social phobia, share almost no overlap.
 The latest forms of CBT are a substantial improvement on earlier effective methods.
 For example, 78% of patients with social anxiety recovered from cognitive treatments, compared with 38% from exposure therapy, which was the original (non-psychoanalytic) procedure used to treat it.
 The effects of CBT can be long-lasting, too.
-A study on CBT recipients found the effects of treatment (compared to usual care with antidepressants), measured in standard mental health scores, were present 4 years later without obviously appearing to reduce over time, as shown in figure 2.
-This can be explained by the fact that CBT teaches the patient a skill - how to control and adjust their thought - much like learning to read and write involves learning a skill.
-So as long as people remember what they’ve learnt, the effect should continue.
+A study on CBT applied to depression found the effects of treatment (compared to usual care with antidepressants) were present 4 years later without obviously appearing to reduce over time.
+This is shown in figure 2.
+This can be explained by the fact that CBT teaches the patient a skill - how to control and adjust their thoughts - just as learning to read or write are skills we learn.
+So as long as people remember what they’ve learnt and apply it, the effect should continue.